danielcbit/apcctrl/doc/manual/manual.rst

      echo "On the next boot fsck will be forced." fi

-The purpose of modifying the system halt files is so that apcupsd will be recalled after the system is in a stable state.
-At that point, apcupsd will instruct the UPS to shut off the power.
+The purpose of modifying the system halt files is so that apcctrl will be recalled after the system is in a stable state.
+At that point, apcctrl will instruct the UPS to shut off the power.
 This is necessary if you wish your system to automatically reboot when the mains power is restored.
 If you prefer to manually reboot your system, you can skip this final system dependent installation step